-Dell’s Inspiron line of laptops has been everywhere in the past, so it really was about time that it got refreshed with more recent, superior Intel hardware.
+Dell's range of Inspiron laptops has been around for what feels like eons, so was about time the line was refreshed with more recent, superior Intel hardware.
 This 2018 laptop remains an attractive computer, too, with a brushed metal finish across the lid.

 Immediately, the metallic lid and attractive Dell logo make a strong first impression, and the aesthetic spreads to the sides and base, where more metal is layered over the Dell’s plastic skeleton to add a bit of sheen.